CSC207-UofT/course-project-internet-explorers/phase0/CRC.md

   * Duration
   * Which/When/How many enemies spawn
 * Can also store dynamic information about a level being played
-  * World
+  * game.World
   * Time passed

 ### Collaborators
-World, Map, GameCharacter
+game.World, Map, GameCharacter

 ---